WallStreetMojo

 Full Form of NRI – Non-Resident Indian

-Full-Form of NRI is a Non-Resident Indian, an individual who is a non-resident in India.
-A non-resident Indian, as defined under FEMA Act, is an individual of Indian origin, a person citizen of India, an overseas citizen of India, or a decedent of Indian who is staying outside the republic of India for the purpose of employment there, for a minimum period of 183 days during the preceding financial year as per the conditions mentioned to become a non-resident.
+The full form of NRI is a Non-Resident Indian, an individual who is a non-resident in India.
+A non-resident Indian, as defined under FEMA Act, is an individual of Indian origin who is a citizen of India, an overseas citizen of India, or a decedent of Indian staying outside the Republic of India for employment for a minimum of 183 days during the financial year per the conditions to become a non-resident.

-A non-resident Indian, in general terms, is the person, specifically an individual being Nonresident as per the conditions of residence in the income tax Act 1969 and is resident outside India for the purpose of employment.
-The fulfillment of conditions is checked for the preceding financial year to be a nonresident in the current financial year.
+A non-resident Indian, in general terms, is a person, specifically an individual being non-resident as per the conditions of residence in the Income Tax Act 1969 and is a resident outside India for employment.
+The fulfillment of conditions is checked for the preceding financial year to be a non-resident in the current financial year.

 Categories of NRI

-A Nonresident Indian can be categorized into the following:
+A non-resident Indian can categorize into the following:

 #1 – Person of Indian Origin Not Being Resident of India

-• A person of Indian Origin is a person either born in India, or either of their parents / Grandparents are born in non-partitioned India or is having an Indian passport.
-A person can also be termed as NRI if the spouse of such a person is an Indian citizen.
+• A person of Indian origin is born in India, or parents/grandparents are born in non-partitioned India or have an Indian passport.
+A person can also be an NRI if the spouse of such a person is an Indian citizen.

 #2 – Overseas Citizen of India

-• These foreign citizens have Indian origin, which authorizes them to stay and work in India for an indefinite time.
+• These foreign citizens have Indian origin, which authorizes them to stay and work in India indefinitely.

 Full Form of NRI